 Neither was full automation an option for me, where tweets would be sent out via my Twitter account without me even having had a chance of reading them.
 Tossing my followers in cold water as what they might expect didnâ€™t quite feel right.

 So my goal was to find a tool which would help me tweet ALL my great findings, yet without spamming my followers with too many updates back to back.
-This is were Buffer comes in.
+This is where Buffer comes in.
 Whenever you are reading a post you like, hit the Buffer icon right there.
 I usually briefly edit the tweet and add my own comment and then add it to my Buffer queue.

 Make it Super Simple to Relate to Your Favorite Bloggers

 A great piece of advice I have read many times is to not just plainly tweet the title and the link of a post.
 I totally agree that trying to relate and really finding those bits which caught your attention whilst reading a post is very important.
-And again, Buffer has another super simple feature built in when reading blogposts for this.
+And again, Buffer has another super simple feature built-in when reading blogposts for this.

 Whenever you are reading an article highlight a quote or a note which you find particularly great in this text.
 Simply leave the text highlighted and click the Buffer icon.
 Here is what happens: